IanMercer/pi-sniffer/RaspberrySetup.md

     sudo reboot
 ````

-10. Add a new root user (and delete the pi user later).
+10. Reconnect and add a new root user (and delete the pi user later).

 ````
     sudo adduser <username>